ghashy/redis-in-action/doc/src/fake-web-retailer.md

 ### Schedule

 Row ID from the db row as the member of the ZSET.
-Scores is timestamp, when the row should be copied to Redis next, body example:
+Scores is timestamp, when the row should be copied to Redis next.

 ```json
 "{unix_timestamp}"  & "{row_id}"